-Psychologists that do custody reports are assuming that they will be lied too by either one or both of the parents.
+Psychologists who do custody reports assume that they will be lied to by either one or both of the parents.
 If the psychologist suspects you are lying, they will investigate further, which will cost more time and money.
 If you are caught lying, it will be noted in the report.
 It is not wise to wait until the last minute to schedule your appointment with the psychologist because they might assume you are playing a game.

 If you do things to get revenge on your partner, the psychologist will see it and note it.
 Retaliation will only hurt you and could result in supervised access.

-Do not coach the children what to say
+Do not coach the children on what to say.

-Coaching the children will result in stress for the child, and can be recognised by a trained psychologist.
-It is important to speak to your child about divorce in an appropriate way that does not cause your child harm.
+Coaching the children will result in stress for the child and can be recognised by a trained psychologist.
+It is important to speak to your child about divorce appropriately not to cause your child harm.

-Co-operate with the psychologist so that they know that you are a person that can function in society and as a parent.
+Co-operate with the psychologist to know that you are a person who can function in society and as a parent.

 To set up an appointment with me, please email firstname.lastname@example.org.